 The review of existing affordable and housing programs and policies identified a need for improved and sustained enforcement of existing affordable and workforce housing requirements, both at the project approval state and during the occupancy stage on an ongoing basis.
 This will be a critical component of the implementation process, as a lack of enforcement can slow, or even negatively impact, the efficacy of regional housing programs.
-Examples of enforcement models utilized in other resort communities may provide useful templates upon which to model a regional affordable and workforce housing monitoring and enforce workforce housing requirement in such a way that respects personal property rights and the rights of residents, while also recognizing the value and importance of the region's scarce affordable and workforce housing resources.
+Examples of enforcement models utilized in other resort communities may provide useful templates upon which to model a regional affordable and workforce housing monitoring and enforcement program.
+Case study research indicated that it is possible to monitor and enforce workforce housing requirement in such a way that respects personal property rights and the rights of residents, while also recognizing the value and importance of the region's scarce affordable and workforce housing resources.